JeremySeckinger/Travel-Dash-Node-React/readme.md

 ## Technologies Used

-Full stack: Node with Express, React, Redux, Bootstrap 5, MongoDB, Google OAuth 2.0, (soon-to-be) deployed with Heroku
+Full stack: Node, Express, React, Redux, Bootstrap 5, MongoDB, Google OAuth 2.0, deployed with Heroku (back end) and Netlify (front end)

 The front end uses Themesburg's Volt free and open source Bootstrap 5 Admin Dashboard.
 It serves as the base template for the react app--allowing Travel Dash to use a modern UI/UX focused design.
 The components will be heavily customized to adapt to the focus of Travel Dash, with plenty of original components and additional features added on to its base.